-We recently asked the Diabetic South Africans community what they do with their used needles… Take a look and see what they said.
+We recently asked the Diabetic South Africans community what they do with their needles… Take a look and see what they said.

 How should South Africans dispose of needles?